 The School curriculum is set out as per Appendix 1 but we may adapt it as and when necessary.
 The curriculum uses the materials and scheme of work provided by The Christopher Winters Project: Teaching RSE with Confidence in Primary Schools (2019).
+This programme is currently under review to bring it in line with the new DfE guidance (2025).
+Once published this programme will be adopted.

 This programme is spiral meaning key concepts are revisited and strengthened across the children' time in primary school.

-At Heddon-on-the-Wall St. Andrew's CE Primary School 'Relationships' is taught as a core theme within PSHE Education and much of the lessons at Foundation Stage, Key Stage 1 and 2 are taught through PSHE.
+At Heddon-on-the-Wall St. Andrew's CE Primary School 'Relationships' is taught as a core theme within PSHE Education and much of the lessons at Foundation Stage, Key Stage 1 and 2 are taught through PSHE and utilise materials from POL-ED..